angbailey/p8105_hw3_ab6168/hw_3.md

 others are closer to \$4,000.
 On the other hand, the lines for the Bronx, Queens, and Richmond are more close around their average trend lines.
-While there is still variation, the difference between the most and least expensice neighborhoods are significantly smaller.
+While there is still variation, the difference between the most and least expensice neighborhoods are significantly smaller. <br>

-Compute the average rental price within each ZIP code over each month in 2023.
-Make a reader-friendly plot showing the distribution of ZIP-code-level rental prices across boroughs
+**Compute the average rental price within each ZIP code over each month in 2023.
+Make a reader-friendly plot showing the distribution of ZIP-code-level rental prices across boroughs**

 ``` r
 #computing average rent within each zip in 2023